Nonlinear thermodynamic computing out of equilibrium: Programming a thermodynamic computer

 The test-set accuracy of the trained computer is about 93\%, which is not state-of-the-art -- indeed, many other methods classify MNIST with greater accuracy\c{mnist_leaderboard} -- but the result demonstrates the ability of thermodynamic computers to do machine learning, and to carry out arbitrary nonlinear computations at specified observation times, regardless of whether or not the computer has attained equilibrium.
 As with conventional neural networks, better accuracy will be achieved with different computer designs and methods of training.
 Such incremental improvements are not the goal of the present paper.
 Our aim is to show proof of principle: if implemented in hardware, this thermodynamic computer would be able, powered only by thermal fluctuations, to classify MNIST digits.

-In \f{fig_mnist}(d) we show the output of the trained computer when presented with a single digit, an 8, which it correctly classifies.
-We plot the probability distribution, taken over $10^5$ samples, of the computer's per-sample predictions \beq Y^{(C)}(\bm I) \equiv \sum_{i\in {\rm outputs}}f_{i}^{(C)} x_i({\bm I},\tf). \eeq The mean value of each distribution, corresponding to \eqq{labels}, is indicated at the top of the panel.
+In \f{supp_fig_mnist}(d) we show the output of the trained computer when presented with a single digit, an 8, which it correctly classifies.
+We plot the probability distribution, taken over $10^5$ samples, of the computer's per-sample predictions \beq Y^{(C)}(\bm I) \equiv \sum_{i\in {\rm outputs}}f_{i}^{(C)} x_i({\bm I},\tf). \eeq The mean value of each distribution, corresponding to \eqq{supp_labels}, is indicated at the top of the panel.
 The correct distribution is shown in green, with the others in shades of blue.
 Panel (e) shows similar data for a digit, a 5, that is misclassified as a 6 by the computer.

-In \f{fig_mnist}(f) we plot the value of the trained computer's 10 predictions \eq{labels} upon being shown the indicated digit.
+In \f{supp_fig_mnist}(f) we plot the value of the trained computer's 10 predictions \eq{supp_labels} upon being shown the indicated digit.
 The computer is trained to classify the digit at an observation time $\tf=1$.
-In this case the computer has attained a steady-state dynamics at the specified observation time; when presented with other digits, the computer's outputs are still evolving at $\tf=1$.
-The thermodynamic computer therefore operates generically out of equilibrium.
+In this case the computer has attained a steady-state dynamics at the specified observation time, but this is not a general phenomenon: when presented with other digits, the computer's neurons are still evolving at $\tf=1$.
+In \f{supp_fig_activations} we show the values of all neurons $x_i$ for a single trajectory of the computer, as a function of time, when presented with an MNIST digit different to the one used in \f{supp_fig_mnist}(f).
+The top panels of \f{supp_fig_activations} are averaged over all neurons in the indicated layer.
+The computer's outputs are still evolving at $\tf=1$, showing that the computer operates out of equilibrium.